-Central students are successful on entrance exams and in securing acceptance into professional schools with the assistance of an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of the many on-and off-campus opportunities for research and professional development.
+Central students are successful on entrance exams and in securing acceptance into professional schools with the assistance of an on-campus pre-health advisor, internship coordinator and academic advisors to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of the many on-and off-campus opportunities for research and professional development.
 Central’s pre-veterinary program prepares you to pursue veterinary education in graduate school.
-With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.

 Central students have attended a variety of graduate institutions including the College of Veterinary Medicine at Iowa State University.

 Students interested in veterinary medicine are able to intern with local businesses.
 Opportunities are available across the state including the Knoxville Veterinary Clinic.
 Also, pre-veterinary students who studied abroad in Merida, Mexico, have interned with a veterinary clinic in Merida, working with small animals.

 Students may major in any area that fits with personal and professional life goals.
 Regardless of major choice, students are required to successfully complete a series of courses in biology, chemistry, physics, English, speaking and arts/humanities.
 Students are also required to gain exposure to veterinary medicine/animal care (both large and small animals) and complete the GRE.